CorneliaKelinske/The_Brogrammer/posts/2023/02-18-on-a-team-as-a-junior.md

 # 3. Find a mentor

-TThis is another solid piece of advice.
+This is another solid piece of advice.
 I can't express how grateful I am for all the people who have mentored me in various ways.

 If you are new to Elixir or programming and are still a bit unsure about the whole thing and maybe not confident to reach out to anyone, let me tell you: the Elixir community is amazing.
 Almost everybody I have met on my coding journey has been helpful and welcoming.
 On this note, feel free to [contact me](https://connie.codes/contact) if there is anything I can help you with.